tahoe-lafs/community/Monthly Reports/january-2021.md

 It is the first file in a new folder of monthly reports to keep the Tahoe-LAFS community informed on discussions and decisions regarding the project.

-Because this is the first report, I find it important to mention that currently:
+Because this is the first report, it important to mention that currently:

 + Whenever possible, titles/roles are mentioned alongside names
 + We followed a simple but transparent and public governance process, outlined in the table below